Harry Stewart Jr.: 1948 Butcher Hollow P-47 Thunderbolt crash

-Unbeknownst to him, Stewart had parachuted into the mountainous forest hills of Butcher Hollow, Kentucky, a coal-mining community in Johnson County, Kentucky and childhood home of married 15 year-old Loretta Webb (born April 14, 1932), best known as 18-time GRAMMY Award-nominated country music legend Loretta Lynn.
-Though Loretta's location at the time of the crash is undocumented, Loretta's younger brother, Herman Webb (September 3, 1934 – July 28, 2018), was riding in the pickup truck bed belonging to Loretta and Herman's father, Melvin Theodore "Ted" Webb (1906 – 1959).
-Herman heard a massive explosion unlike anything his family had ever experienced despite living in a coal camp accustomed to loud blasts.
-After Stewart bailed, the P-47 flew across the Webb Family cemetery, crashed into a hilltop overlooking the Webb Family home, and created a 10–15 foot deep crater.
+Unbeknownst to him, Stewart had parachuted into the forested hills of Butcher Hollow, Kentucky, a coal-mining community in Johnson County, Kentucky and childhood home of married fifteen-year-old Loretta Webb (April 14, 1932 – October 4, 2022), best known as 18-time Grammy Award–nominated country music legend Loretta Lynn.
+Though Loretta's location at the time of the crash is undocumented, Loretta's younger brother, Herman Webb (September 3, 1934 – July 28, 2018), was riding in the pickup truck bed belonging to Loretta and Herman's father, Melvin Theodore "Ted" Webb (1906–1959).
+Herman heard a massive explosion unlike anything his family had ever experienced, despite living in a coal camp accustomed to loud blasts.
+After Stewart bailed out, the P-47 flew across the Webb family cemetery, crashed into a hilltop overlooking the Webb family home, and created a 10–15 foot deep crater.
 Over the course of several days, local boys and men began to ransack the crash site.
-One eyewitness saw Loretta's 22 year-old moonshiner husband, Oliver Lynn (“Doolittle” Lynn), driving his Jeep with Stewart's plane propeller attached to its side.
+One eyewitness saw Loretta's 22-year-old moonshiner husband, Oliver Lynn ("Doolittle" Lynn), driving his Jeep with Stewart's plane propeller attached to its side.
 One of Loretta and Herman's uncles converted the P-47's stainless steel nuts into finger rings.

-One of Loretta and Herman's 9-year-old neighbor, Callie Daniels (now octogenarian and retired elementary school cook, Callie Daniels Johnson of Hager Hill, Kentucky), saw Stewart's white parachute converging to earth, mistaking it for a large white eagle.
-Callie notified her father, Lafe Daniels (1910-1969), who hopped on and rode one of his horses into the hills, finding an injured Stewart lying underneath a rock cliff.
-After a mutually befuddled though benign stare down, Lafe put the injured Stewart on a 2nd horse Lafe had brought along, taking Stewart to the Daniels Family home where Lafe's wife, Mary Daniels, was washing clothes in a large backyard cauldron.
+Loretta and Herman's nine-year-old neighbor, Callie Daniels (now octogenarian and retired elementary school cook, Callie Daniels Johnson of Hager Hill, Kentucky), saw Stewart's white parachute converging to earth, mistaking it for a large white eagle.
+Callie notified her father, Lafe Daniels (1910–1969), who mounted and rode one of his horses into the hills, finding an injured Stewart lying underneath a rock cliff.
+After a mutually befuddled though benign stare-down, Lafe put the injured Stewart on a second horse Lafe had brought along, taking Stewart to the Daniels family home where Lafe's wife, Mary Daniels, was washing clothes in a large backyard cauldron.